faiaz-halim/environment/readme.md

 ## Regenerate kubeconfig

 With every system reboot the exposed api server endpoint and certificate in kubeconfig will change.
 Regenerate kubeconfig of current cluster for kubectl with,

+> This will not work for HA settings.
+The haproxy loadbalancer container don't get certificate update this way.
+Copying api address ip and certificate over to loadbalancer docker container process is still ```TODO```.
+For HA KinD cluster you have to destroy cluster every time before shutdown and recreate it later.

 ```
 make kubectl-config